Victoria Hotspurs F.C.: Switch to Malta

-On 26 February 2024, the club issued an official statement confirming that in October 2023 Victoria Hotspurs has applied to become a member of the Malta Football Association and with the aim of starting participating in the Maltese football league system, specifically the Maltese National Amateur League, as from the 2024–25 season.
+On 26 February 2024, the club issued an official statement confirming they applied to become a member of the Malta Football Association with the aim of starting participating in the Maltese football league system, specifically the Maltese National Amateur League.
+The application was approved on 30 April 2024.

-The application was approved by the overwhelming majority of the member clubs of Malta Football Association during a historic Extraordinary General Meeting held on 30 April 2024, such that Victoria Hotspurs has become the 54th member club of the Association and got the right to start participating in the Maltese football league system as from the 2024–25 season.
-In doing so, Victoria Hotspurs has become the first ever Gozitan club to migrate from the Gozitan football system to the Maltese one and the second club based in Gozo to participate in Malta after Gozo F.C.

-In the first season, Victoria Hotspurs participated in the Maltese National Amateur League II and won the promotion to the Maltese National Amateur League I following the 16th consecutive league win in February 2025, with the title following in another win in the next match, this time against St. George's.
-During the same season, the Hotspurs also established a record for the most consecutive wins across all domestic competitions in Malta, a run stretching 32 matches and which was ended by an inevitable loss against the then Malta Premier League Opening Round winners Floriana in a Round of 16 match valid for the Maltese FA Trophy.
+In the first season, Victoria Hotspurs participated in the Maltese National Amateur League II and won the promotion to the Maltese National Amateur League I, following the 16th consecutive league win in February 2025.
+During the same season, the Hotspurs also established a record for the most consecutive wins across all domestic competitions in Malta, a run stretching to 32 matches, ended against the then Malta Premier League Opening Round winners Floriana in a round of 16 match valid for the Maltese FA Trophy.
 In the debut season, Victoria Hotspurs also won the National Amateur Cup, courtesy of a 2-1 win over Qrendi, and were runners up against Birżebbuġa St. Peter's in the National Amateur Super Cup.

-In the second season, Hotspurs faced Premier League club Birkirkara in a match valid for the Round of 32 of the Jubilee Cup.
-After going ahead in the 30th minute, Hotspurs led their more illustrious opponents for much of the match, only for Birkirara to score in the 81st minute and needing penalties to qualify to the next round.
+In the second season following the switch, Hotspurs faced Birkirkara in the round of 32 of the Jubilee Cup.
+After going ahead, they lost penalties.
+During the same season, Victoria Hotspurs secured promotion to the Maltese Challenge League, courtesy of a win over Mqabba, and ended runners-up in the National Amateur Cup after the lose to Qormi in the final.